superfly/docs/app-guides/custom-domains-with-fly.html.md

   Status                      = Ready
 ```

-Configured should be true and Status will show ready when the certificates are available.
-The Issued field will show which types of certificates are available - RSA and/or ECDSA.
+`Configured` should be true and `Status` will show `Ready` when the certificates are available.
+The `Issued` field shows which types of certificates are available: RSA and/or ECDSA.
 Once they are issued, you'll be ready to run with your custom domain.

 ### Configuring certificates before accepting traffic